yy1lab/c-hybrid-gan/readme.txt

-        train.py is be used to train the model evaluate.py is used to evaluate the model on test data generate.py is used to generate melody for a given lyrics
+        train.py is be used to train the model evaluate.py is used to evaluate the model on test data evaluate_with_seed.py is used to evaluate the model on test data for models continuing initial melodies evaluate_without_seed_for_last_notes.py is used to evaluate the model not conditioned on initial melodies, only on lyrics, but only considering the last SONG_LENGTH - SEED_LENGTH notes, for comparing with seed models generate.py is used to generate melody for a given lyrics generate_from_test_with_seed.py is used to generate melody for a given test set ID, using the initial melody and complete lyrics

         refer to ./code/c_hybrid_gan/run.ipynb for usage.

-    Code to produce visualisations can be found at ./code/viz
+    Code to produce visualisations can be found at ./code/viz, modified for seed melodies

         generated figures can be found at ./code/viz/figures